June 26-29, 2025 | Near Worcester, VT

 Camp starts at noon on Thursday and ends at noon on Sunday.
 On Thursday we’ll get to know each other with an opening circle that includes group agreements, introductions, and song and story sharing.
 Full days (Friday and Saturday) include morning workshops on magic, myth, and folklore, afternoon flex time to rest, explore the land, craft, and hang out in community, and an evening group ritual.
 On Sunday there will be time to share about our experiences in ritual and during the weekend before we clean up and break camp.

 Each of our camps and retreats is centered around a different deity and culturally-grounded mythos.
 We engage in an extended process of divination and trance work to determine what deity and story are going to bring the wisdom we need at this particular time and place.
-For example, in our divination process for Weaver Camp 2023, we observed themes of nourishing community ties, building skills to navigate unpredictable times, embodied experience, and building the muscle of mutual aid.
-The deity that stepped forward to guide us at our first camp in 2023 was the Lady of the Lake, from the Arthurian mythos of Britain.
-The Lady helped us explore the wisdom of Avalon, and discover the necessary strengths to cultivate now and in the times ahead.
+This year we honor Rhiannon, Welsh goddess and Otherworldly queen from the Mabinogion.

 Tuition & Logistics